 Welcome!
-Here's you'll find doses of many things I think about in my spare time, and hopefully give you some things to think about in yours.
-I'd love to hear from you if you're interested in anything I mention here, especially if it's about one of my favorite things.
-Find out more about me, stuff I've done, or get started below!
+Here you'll find doses of many things I think about in my spare time, and hopefully give you some things to think about in yours.
+I'd love to hear from you if you're interested in anything I mention here.

 “So you see!
 There's no end to the things you might know, depending how far beyond Zebra you go." - Dr. Seuss

 I'm currently teaching people how to code at The Iron Yard.
 I'm a lifelong learner interested in how to make information a democratizing force.

 I talk to a lot of people who get caught up on “the right way to learn to code” and other variants of that question (what language they should learn, whether they should attend a bootcamp, whether they want to focus on frontend / backend / etc).
 I’ve recently seized the opportunity to move from the tech product world into coding education @ The Iron Yard, and the experience has helped me form opinions on learning and teaching code.

 I just finished my first post-middle school improv course from the fine folks at Leela SF and was absolutely blown away by how much I took away from it.
 I joined the class thinking it’d potentially be fun and I’d perhaps get a bit more comfortable with myself but walked away with a bunch of new friends and perspectives on how I interact with others and myself.
 On day one our instructor told us that improv was a lifestyle, not just a hobby.